w3labkr/py-image-toolkit/README.md

 * `--output-format`: Output image format (e.g., `jpg`, `png`, `webp`).
 (Default: original format is kept).
 * `-q, --jpeg-quality`: JPEG quality for JPG output (1-100) (Default: `95`).
 * `--webp-quality`: Quality for WEBP output (1-100) (Default: `80`).
-* `--overwrite`: Controls whether to overwrite existing output files.
-(Default: enabled.
-Use `--no-overwrite` to prevent overwriting).
+* `--overwrite`: Overwrite existing output files.
+(Default: files are skipped if they exist).
 * `--strip-exif`: Remove all EXIF metadata from output images.
 (Default: EXIF is preserved.
 Use this flag to strip).
 * `-m`, `--method`: Main subject selection method (`largest` face area, or face `center` closest to image center) (Default: `largest`).
 * `--ref`, `--reference`: Reference point on the subject for composition (`eye` center, `box` center of the face) (Default: `box`).